sufrin/ThreadCSO/APP/README.md

-is parsed by finding a declared option whose pattern matches `arg1`, then taking `arity` arguments (including `arg1`) and passing them to the meaning function.
+is parsed by finding a declared option whose pattern matches `arg1`, then taking `arity` arguments (including `arg1`) and passing them to a suitable function, usually one that sets a particular variable.
 Then `arity` arguments are removed from the list, and the parsing continues.
 The parsing stops when there are no arguments left (or when a parsing error occurs).